Floorp-Projects/Floorp/mobile/android/android-components/docs/rfcs/0006-top-sites-feature.md

    * Return a unified list of top sites based on the given number of sites desired.
    * If `includeFrecent` is true, fill in any missing top sites with frecent top site results.
    */
-  fun getTopSites(totalNumberOfSites: Int, includeFrecent: Boolean): List<TopSite>
+  suspend fun getTopSites(totalNumberOfSites: Int, includeFrecent: Boolean): List<TopSite>

   interface Observer {
     /**